thara-messeroux/to-do-list/README.md

-1. Display class
+1.Display class
+2
 Class Display, displays a todolist in the terminal

-2. DisplayController class
+2.DisplayController class

 Class DisplayController, display the todolist based of the filter and sorting requirements given

-3. ITodoList  Interface
+3.ITodoList  Interface

 Interface ITodoList contains methods that should be represented in the todolist class

-4. Todo class
+4.Todo class

 Class Todo, representing an individual task todo including its information It has a collection of attributes such as: